FredKSchott/fflip/README.md

 }
 ```

-## Defining Features
+### Defining Features
-Features are a suite of criteria to test users against.
-Each feature is an object, described by different criteria and the data object to pass to them.
+Features are sets of criteria to test users against.
+A user has a featured enabled if they match all listed criteria, otherwise the feature is disabled.
+Features are described as follows:
 ```javascript
 var Features = {
   paidFeature: {